Canada’s National Adaptation Strategy

 4. Innovative solutions, through exchange of best practices and cross-jurisdictional cooperation, enhance adaptation outcomes across the country and position Canada as a global leader in supporting climate resilience.

-National Adaptation Strategy timeframes, foundations, and evaluation
+National Adaptation Strategy timeframes, foundations and evaluation

-The Strategy is designed to evolve
+The Strategy is designed to evolve.

 Long description

 A timeline outlining what Canada’s adaptation cycle could look like starting from 2021 to 2030 and beyond.
-The timeline consists of five iterative steps, each of which outlines key supporting milestones as follows: Step 1 – 2021 – Assess – through National Knowledge Assessments; Step 2 – 2021-2022 – Prioritize; Step 3 – 2022 – Plan – through Canada’s National Adaptation Strategy; Step 4 – 2023 – Implement – through federal action plan, Indigenous Climate Leadership Co-development, and Federal-Provincial-Territorial action plans; Step 5 – 2025 – Adjust – through National Adaptation Strategy progress report.
+The timeline consists of five iterative steps, each of which outlines key supporting milestones as follows: Step 1 – 2021 – Assess – through National Knowledge and Risk Assessments; Step 2 – 2021-2022 – Prioritize; Step 3 – 2022 – Plan – through Canada’s National Adaptation Strategy; Step 4 – 2023 – Implement – through federal action plan, Indigenous Climate Leadership Co-development, and Federal-Provincial-Territorial action plans; Step 5 – 2025 – Adjust – through National Adaptation Strategy progress report.
 Steps 1 through 5 repeat, aiming to have a National Adaptation Strategy 2.0 (Step 3) in 2030 and continuing implementation and adjustment (Steps 4 and 5) beyond 2030.
 There is also an arrow across the bottom of timeline to show that climate change science and research will support every Step of the cycle.

 Note that the full series of national assessment reports is a multi-year process.
 Individual reports in the series focus on a particular theme or region where there is a need to synthesize recent literature and knowledge to support decision-making.

-The Strategy will keep up-to-date on the understanding of climate change risks
+The Strategy will keep up-to-date on the understanding of climate change risks.

 Implementation of the National Adaptation Strategy